PedroPinheiro96/pedropinheiro96.github.io/_posts/2024-10-05-OverTheWire-Bandit-Walkthrough-0-5.md

 ### Solution

-You can see you're already at the home directory by observing at the `~` in the prompt.
+You can see you're already at the home directory by observing the `~` in the prompt.

 To read the contents of the `readme` file, use the `cat` command.